superbuilders/qti-assessment-item-generator/docs/canvas-scrape-analysis.md

   - Add `quiz-data.json` (stringified) as supplemental context (33/33) to provide structured options and normalized dropdowns/matching schemas.
   - Optionally include page-level `page.html`/`page-data.json` from the parent lesson for extra semantic context.
 - **Images**:
-  - Attach `question-*.png` as `multimodalImagePayloads`.
-With 478 images across 33 assessments, typical payloads per assessment are well under the current caps (≤500 images, ≤50 MB total per request).
-Unit tests with ~30 images should still generally fit under 50 MB assuming typical PNG sizes (we will implement a per-assessment size check and, if necessary, downscale/compress or subset).
+  - Attach all `_quiz/question-*.png` as `multimodalImagePayloads` for every assessment.
+No local byte/image caps — we rely on provider-side limits.
+If the provider rejects due to size, we fail fast with clear diagnostics for an explicit operator decision.
   - Include `quiz-full-page.png`, `quiz-overview.png`, and `before-submit.png` as additional multimodal context where helpful.

 How envelopes are consumed (from pipeline code):
 - `generateFromEnvelope()`
   - Validates `primaryContent` non-empty.
-  - Resolves images via `resolveRasterImages`: accepts `multimodalImageUrls` (http/https/data) and inlines `multimodalImagePayloads` into data URLs; enforces caps: max 500 images, max ~50MB total payload.
+  - Resolves images via `resolveRasterImages`: accepts `multimodalImageUrls` (http/https/data) and inlines `multimodalImagePayloads` into data URLs.
+Local size caps were removed; provider limits apply.
-  - Shot 1: `createAssessmentShellPrompt(envelope, imageContext)` uses `formatUnifiedContextSections` to present:
-    - "Primary Content" (string) and "Supplementary Content" (each included verbatim)
-    - Visual context count for image URLs
+  - Shot 1: `createAssessmentShellPrompt(...)` formats unified sections; PDFs in `pdfPayloads` are attached as `input_file` parts; images are provided via `input_image` (URLs) and `input_file` (payloads).
+The prompt text states: "Raster images are attached as multimodal inputs for vision" (no explicit count).
-  - Shot 2: `createInteractionContentPrompt(envelope, assessmentShell, imageContext, collection)` similarly includes the unified sections.
+  - Shot 2: `createInteractionContentPrompt(...)` includes the unified sections and multimodal images (no PDFs attached here by design).
-  - Shot 4: Widget generation prompt also includes unified sections plus interaction context and widget mapping.
+  - Shot 4: Widget generation prompt includes the unified sections plus interaction context and widget mapping (images only).

 Implications for Canvas:
 - We can set `primaryContent` to the raw HTML of `quiz-page.html` when present; otherwise to combined relevant HTML or a JSON/text summary of `quiz-data.json` for tests without UI HTML.